 Since the old restore points become irrelevant after an upgrade, Windows deletes them to create storage space for the new ones you will make for the new OS.

-For that reason, I highly recommend not restoring your old restore points on a new operating system.
+Therefore, I highly recommend not restoring your old restore points on a new operating system.

 You have reinstalled your current operating system